 Richard “Zwing” Hunt was a freighter turned outlaw who was killed by Indians.

 Born to Thomas W. and Mary Ann Elizabeth Hunt on March 29, 1858, in Burnett County, Texas, Zwing was the first of six children.
-In May 1880, Zwing and his family learned that his older half-brother, who had begun a freight hauling business between Tombstone, Arizona, and Hillsboro, New Mexico had been killed by Indians.
+In May 1880, Zwing and his family learned that his older half-brother, who had begun a freight hauling business between Tombstone, Arizona, and Hillsboro, New Mexico, had been killed by Indians.
 He then traveled there to bring back the freighting equipment, but on his arrival, he decided to take over the business instead.
-In short order, he also hooked up with a number of desperate characters including the Clanton Gang and a man named Billy Grounds.
+In short order, he also hooked up with several desperate characters, including the Clanton Gang and a man named Billy Grounds.

-Unfortunately, one of the deputized men, John Gillespie, was also dead.
+Unfortunately, one deputized man, John Gillespie, was also dead.
 The other two posse members were wounded but would recover.
 Due to the seriousness of his wounds, Hunt was placed in a hospital unguarded.
-In the meantime, the family, concerned over his activities had sent his brother, Hugh, to bring him home.
-On April 28, 1882, Hugh helped Zwing to escape and the pair hid out in the nearby mountains.
+In the meantime, the family, concerned over his activities, had sent his brother, Hugh, to bring him home.
+On April 28, 1882, Hugh helped Zwing escape, and the pair hid in the nearby mountains.
 However, on May 31st, they were surprised by Apache Indians, who shot and killed Zwing.
 His brother was able to escape.